AncientRosetta/AncientRosetta/README.md

 Hi, I’m Rose/Rowan!
+I'm a full-time uni student studying astronomy and physics!

 BYI:
 - I'm an acespec lesbian, so sexual jokes r fine but I will hide you if you're making me uncomfy.